-Many SBP Rowers will need to be tested at the beginning of the fall season.
+Many SBP Rowers will need to be tested at the beginning of the fall/ spring seasons.
 There is no cost associated with cardiac and concussion screening at St. Benedict's.

 In recent years the state of NJ has made significant changes to the physical requirement for participating in high school athletics and intramural activities.
 Therefore, all student athletes at SBP must have complete the new physical form below before the beginning of each academic year.

 Click Here to learn what you need to do.